-The above problem was first solved by Kalman who obtained its well known filter [1].
+The above problem was first solved by Kalman who obtained its well known filter [2].
 The so called Kalman filter is the optimal recursive estimator for the above problem.
 It must be emphasized that the Kalman filter is the optimal estimator if the processes w(k) and v(k) are Gaussian.
-The performance of a linear estimator developed under the assumption of additive Gaussian noise can be degraded by the non-Gaussian noise due to the deviation from normality in the tails of the noise distribution [2].
+The performance of a linear estimator developed under the assumption of additive Gaussian noise can be degraded by the non-Gaussian noise due to the deviation from normality in the tails of the noise distribution [11].
 Thus, if either of the noise processes in (1)-(2) are non-Gaussian, the measurement z(k) will be non-Gaussian, and the degradation in the performance of the Kalman filter is rather dramatic.
 In most cases, w(k), which is in fact a tuning parameter that greatly depends on the filter designer, can be modeled as a Gaussian process.
 However, this is not the case for the observation noise v(k).
 Many physical environments can be modeled more accurately as non-Gaussian rather than Gaussian observation channels and are characterized by heavytailed non-Gaussian distributions.
-Thus, the development of an efficient and 'robust' filter which can provide accurate and reliable estimates in the presence of non-Gaussian measurement noise is of paramount importance [2], [3].
-In this paper, our objective is to develop an efficient nonlinear filter for state estimation when the observation noise is non-Gaussian and the actual signal has a linear state space representation.
+Thus, the development of an efficient and robust filter which can provide accurate and reliable estimates in the presence of non-Gaussian measurement noise is of paramount importance [5].
+In this paper, we discuss approximate nonlinear filters for state estimation when the observation noise is non-Gaussian and the actual signal has a linear state space representation.